-PlayColorado features content manager Ian St. Clair.
+PlayColorado features analyst and content manager Ian St. Clair.
 Ian is widely considered a leading voice on all things sports betting and gambling in the state.
 He contributed to a documentary on the launch of legal sports betting in Colorado and served as a source for print, TV, and radio outlets throughout the state.
 It also highlights analysts Eric Ramsey and Dustin Gouker.
 Eric and Dustin have contributed not only to Colorado coverage but also to national outlets and panel discussions.
 Both have served as sources for print, television and media outlets across the US.

 In addition, PlayColorado features managing editor Ken Pomponio.
 He also serves as an industry expert when it comes to legal gambling in Colorado.

 If you’re looking for more information on the CO market or industry analysis, our team can provide you with quotes, interviews, market analysis, and opinions.

 For all media inquiries, please email [email protected].

 5280 Denver’s Mile High Magazine / May 2023 — 3 Years Into Colorado’s Sports Betting Experiment